dinesh-ax/axway-open-docs/content/en/docs/operational_insights/_index.md

 ### Performance

-When having many API Gateway instances with millions of requests, the API Gateway [Traffic Monitor](/docs/apim_reference/monitor_traffic_events_metrics/) can become slow and the observation period quite short.
-Operational Insights solve that performance issue, and make it possible to observe a long time frame and get other benefits by using a standard external datastore, the Elasticsearch.
+When having many API Gateway instances with millions of requests, the API Gateway [Traffic Monitor](/docs/apim_reference/monitor_traffic_events_metrics/) observation periods required are quite short.
+Operational Insights solves this issue, and make it possible to observe a long time frame and get other benefits by using a standard external datastore, the Elasticsearch.

 ### Visibility